 Those who serve as caregivers for family members dealing with mental illness often go above and beyond.
 A study published by the National Alliance for Caregiving (NAC) found that on average, they give more of themselves and their resources than caregivers as a whole nationwide.
-We celebrate all that these family caregivers sacrifice to help their loved ones pursue recovery.
+We celebrate all that these family caregivers sacrifice to help their loved ones pursue stability.

 They give time.